-Roofing including roof space

-Repair category 2

-Notes There are loose slates evident at the front elevation.
+Roofing including roof space Repair category 2 Notes There are a number of cracked, broken and slipped roof slates.
 A licensed roofing contractor can inspect and advise further.
 Inspection at close quarters may reveal further deterioration/damage to roofing materials, especially where these are original.
 Natural slates have an expected lifespan of up to 100 years or more depending on slate quality, source, thickness and cutting skill of the slate.
 Slates will deteriorate over time; nail fixings will corrode and loosen resulting in on-going maintenance requirements.
 Close quarter and disruptive inspections may reveal damage to roofing materials, especially where these are original.
 Regular maintenance should be anticipated particularly after adverse weather conditions.
+There is evidence of wood boring insect infestation.
+Please see comments under